 Solution: Review your internal link structures and make sure they are not linking to any unnecessary pages sometimes resulting in “Page Not Found”

 5. Problem Solving For Search Engine Spiders

-Sometimes, websites attempt to include important content such as pictures in page pop-ups, but unfortunately they don’t consider a return link to the main page.
-This can create problems for search engine crawlers as it is possible that the pop-up leads them to another page or somewhere that you did not intend it to go.
-Search engines tend to not show pages in search results that do not provide optimal usability to the viewer and this could result in your page not being shown in search results.
+Sometimes, websites include important content such as pictures in page pop-ups without considering a return link to the main page.
+This can create problems for search engine crawlers, as the pop-up may lead them to a page or somewhere unintended.
+Search engines tend to avoid showing pages in search results that do not provide optimal usability for viewers, which may cause your page to not appear in search results.

 6. Optimize Schema Markups

 In 2011, Google, Yahoo and Bing created a new HTML code that helped them better understand the web and collaborated together.
 The result of this collaboration was “schema.org”.
 There are a variety of schema designs you can utilize to introduce your products or services to search engines.
 According to search engines, to have a semantic website, it is vital that the pages of your sites have been marked based on sechema.org.